conjurer-rich/richallen.info/_pages/home.md

 ## Hello, and a very warm welcome

-I am an experienced [**socio-technical architect**](https://github.com/matthewskelton/sociotechnical-architecture) that specialises in bridging the gap between business and technology.
-With over two decades of experience helping businesses uncover bottlenecks, optimize for flow, and cultivate a culture of continuous learning, I specialize in driving meaningful, sustainable change.
+I am an experienced **socio-technical architect** that specialises in bridging the gap between business and technology.
+With over two decades of experience helping businesses **uncover bottlenecks**, **optimize for flow**, and **cultivate a culture of continuous learning**, I specialize in driving meaningful, sustainable change.

-&nbsp;
+I am the founder/owner of [Conjurer Solutions](https://conjurersolutions.co.uk), a *boutique* consultancy based on the sunny south coast of the UK that helps businesses cultivate happier, more effective teams by providing workshops, enablement programmes, and bespoke solutions.

+I am also a co-founder of [LeaveWizard](https://leavewizard.com), an online leave management system that helps small businesses manage their staff leave requests and approvals quickly and easily.

 ## My Expertise

 [![Team Topologies Valued Practitioner](/assets/images/teamtopologies/teamtopologies-2021-TTVP-colour-blacktext-sm.png){: .align-right width="20%"}](https://teamtopologies.com/all-ttvp/rich-allen-ttvp)

-- **Team Topologies Valued Practitioner (TTVP)**: As one of the longest-serving Team Topologies Valued Practitioners, I have worked extensively with organizations to implement fast flow and reduce cognitive load using Team Topologies patterns and principles.
+- **Team Topologies Valued Practitioner (TTVP)**: As one of the longest-serving Team Topologies Valued Practitioners, I have worked extensively with organizations to implement **fast flow** and **reduce cognitive load** using Team Topologies patterns and principles.
 My close collaboration with Matthew Skelton and Manuel Pais has honed my ability to help teams design effective team boundaries and service ownership models.

-- **User Needs Mapping creator**: I developed the [User Needs Mapping](https://userneedsmapping.com) technique, a powerful framework for identifying team and service boundaries that align with business goals and user expectations.
+- **User Needs Mapping creator/curator**: I developed the [User Needs Mapping](https://userneedsmapping.com) approach, a powerful framework for identifying team and service boundaries that align with business goals and user expectations.

 - **Lean and Agile leadership**: Having spent years applying Continuous Improvement practices, I’ve helped countless organizations streamline processes, align team goals with strategic objectives, and foster environments where innovation thrives.

 - **Software delivery expertise**: My background in software engineering, coupled with hands-on experience with emerging technologies, enables me to bridge the gap between technical implementation and strategic vision.
+I have worked with a wide range of technologies, from legacy systems to modern cloud-native architectures, and have a deep understanding of how to deliver value to users.

 ## Achievements